-For Grant Thornton UK LLP Date: 19 January 2022 Grant Thornton UK LLP is a limited liability partnership registered in England and Wales: No.OC307742.
+Avtar Sohal For Grant Thornton UK LLP Date: 16 December 2022

+Grant Thornton UK LLP is a limited liability partnership registered in England and Wales: No.OC307742.
 Registered office: 30 Finsbury Square, London, EC2A 1AG.
 A list of members is available from our registered office.
 Grant Thornton UK LLP is authorised and regulated by the Financial Conduct Authority.
 Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 Services are delivered by the member firms.
-GTIL and its member firms and on ot obligate, one another and are not liable for one another's acts or omissions.
+GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.